Dax89/IDE.nvim/README.md

 - `Enter` and `Left Click`: Triggers the component's default event

 # Commands
-- `IdeRecentProjects`: Show recent projects
+- `IdeShowProjects`: Show saved projects
 - `IdeProjectCreate`: Open a dialog which allows to create new projects
 - `IdeProjectWrite`: Save the project in `ide.nvim` format (uses `project_file` from config)
 - `IdeProjectSettings`: Open current project's settings